People Are Spending $1,000 On A New iPhone X And Then Immediately Shattering It

 It was allegedly breaking hearts around the globe.

-The reports were almost too cringe-worthy to bear.
+The reports were almost too cringeworthy to bear.

 No. No. No.